brendanoc21/react-movie-labs/README.md

 + Movie Credits list - movie/:id/credits
 + Actor details - person/:id
 + Actor images - person/:id/images
++ Trending Movies - trending/movie

 ## Routing.

-+ movies/watchlist - Display the user's watchlist
++ movies/watchlist - Display Movies saved to the user's watchlist
 + movies/toprated - View a list of top rated Movies
 + cast/:id - View the cast of a specific movie
 + actors/:id - Display the details on a specific actor
++ movies/trending - Display a list of Movies that are currently trending

 ## Independent learning (If relevant).